heyjudeuk/echo3/content/posts/Why MFA isn't enough.md

 While MFA is a crucial component of a secure Microsoft 365 environment, it should not be relied on in isolation.
 The combination of easily accessible hacking tools like Evilginx, the prevalence of social engineering attacks, and the fallibility of human users means that organisations must implement stronger controls.
 Conditional Access policies that ensure only compliant devices can access corporate resources offer a more reliable defence against unauthorised access.

 By enrolling devices into Intune, organisations can ensure that security policies are consistently enforced, reducing the risk of a breach.
 In today’s threat landscape, a multi-layered approach that includes hard technical controls is essential to safeguarding your Microsoft 365 environment.

----

-This version maintains your original content while refining the language and consistency.